ObrienlabsDev/secure-private-data-center/README.md

 ### GDC Connected - Hardware Component Mapping
 #### Google Distributed Cloud at Next 26
+At the GCP conference in Las Vegas in April 2026 there were 4 GDC related presentations - however the hardware on the showcase floor was where we could talk directly to GDC personnel and the hardware vendor partners like Dell, Intel, NetApp, Palo Alto and Thales.
 <img width="414" height="850" alt="_next_26_gdcc_Screenshot 2026-04-26 at 18 20 10" src="https://github.com/user-attachments/assets/87785c7e-421c-41c0-a077-cf4c5734dcfe" />

  Component | Vendor | Model | Alternate